Note: "Log in" in the upper left is solely for site administrators.

 To subscribe to the NOWCAM mailing list (which will bring you periodic updates regarding NOWCAM meetings), please visit/subscribe at https://lists.uvic.ca/mailman/listinfo/nowcam_list.
 You can also unsubscribe at that site at any time.
 Messages are few and far between.

-Steve Lindsay is Grand Poo-bah Mother Hen of NOWCAM, and the Exalted Order of the Group of 7 ±2 consists of Deb Connolly (SFU), Daniel Bernstein (Kwantlen), Peter Graf (UBC), Ira Hyman (WWU), and Mike Masson (UVic).
-NOWCAM co-founder Don Read is Exalted Emeritus.
+Steve Lindsay is Grand Poo-bah Mother Hen of NOWCAM, and the Exalted Order of the Group of 7 ±2 consists of Deb Connolly (SFU), Daniel Bernstein (Kwantlen), Ira Hyman (WWU), Ryan Fitzgerald (SFU), Daniela Palombo (UBC), and Heather Price (Thompson Rivers University).
+NOWCAM co-founders Don Read and Mike Masson and long-time stalwart Peter Graf are Exalted Emeriti.

 The first annual KiwiCAM was held in Wellington, New Zealand, in April of 2012.
 Inspired by NOWCAM, KiwiCAM is a student-oriented conference for cognitive types in New Zealand.
 KiwiCAM's Grand Poobah Mother Hen is Maryanne Garry.
-The meeting was a great success.
-Check out http://www.kiwicam.org/ .
-KiwiCAM 2013 was hosted by the University of Otago in Dunedin, and the 2014 meeting was at the University of Aukland.
+The first meeting was a great success and they have carried on ever since.
+Check out http://www.kiwicam.org/